 Viewed : 3234 times

 Keywords : Low birth weight, Prevalence, Iran, Meta-analysis

-Objectives: Low birth weight (LBW) affects patients’ survival.
-It is also a credible sign of intra-uterine growth and the most common health indicator for assessing neonates’ health conditions.
-Present study conducted to determine the prevalence of LBW in Iran.
+Objectives: Low birth weight (LBW) affects newborns? survival.
+It is also a credible sign of intra-uterine growth restriction and the most common health indicator for assessing neonates? health conditions.
+The present study was conducted to determine the prevalence of LBW in Iran.

-Materials and Methods: In this meta-analysis we reviewed studies conducted in Iran through literature search in electronic databases including SID, Magiran, Irandoc, Iranmedex, Pubmed [including Medline], Scopus, Web of science and Google Scholar.
-‘Low birth weight? and its synonyms were used as serach keywords in English and Farsi languages to retrieve articles published from 2000 and 2016.
-Lastly, 20 articles were included in this study after appraisal by using the Hoy et al.’s tool.
-The findings of the included studies were combined using a random model.
-Also, the heterogeneity of reported prevalence among articles was evaluated by Q test and I2 index, the data were analyzed by the STATA software.
+Materials and Methods: In this meta-analysis, we reviewed studies conducted in Iran through literature search in electronic databases including SID, Magiran, Irandoc, Iranmedex, PubMed [including Medline], Scopus, Web of Science, and Google Scholar. ?Low birth weight? and its synonyms were searched as keywords in English and Farsi languages to retrieve articles published from 2000 to 2016.
+Lastly, 20 articles were included in this study after appraisal using the tool of Hoy et al. The findings of the included studies were combined using a random model.
+The heterogeneity of reported prevalence among articles was also evaluated by Q test and I2 index.
+The data were analyzed by the STATA software.

-Conclusion: Despite differences in the designs of the included studies, low birth weight had a high prevalence in Iran.
-Therefore, there is a need to the adoption of meticulous care policies during pregnancy.
-Also investigate the risk factors of LBW are required in the different areas of the Iran.
+Conclusions: Despite differences in the designs of the included studies, LBW had a high prevalence in Iran.
+Therefore, there is a need to adopt meticulous care policies during pregnancy.
+Further investigations on the risk factors of LBW are required to be conducted in different areas of Iran.

 Cite By, Google Scholar